montagejs/montagejs.org/docs/rich-text-editor.md

 # Rich Text Editor

-The `RichTextEditor` component recently debuted in Montage 0.8.
+The `RichTextEditor` component recently debuted in Mod 0.8.
 This provides a way for the user to enter text that will be transformed to HTML and can have styles applied to it.

 At its most basic level, the `RichTextEditor` is a wrapper around a `div` element with the HTML5 `contentEditable` attribute applied.
 There is no UI by default beyond the `div` for entering text, but an API is provided to allow you to hook up controls to enable the various styling options.